 As far as training, most electrical technicians either receive a certificate in the field or an associate degree in the field.
 There are no licensing requirements because a certificate or degree is usually enough to qualify them for the job.
 As electrical technicians work on equipment and existing systems, they usually don’t work with electricians.

 Looking for an electrician in electrician in Baltimore County Maryland?
-Contact Tim Kyle Electric.
+Contact Tim Kyle Electric, Heating & Cooling.
 Our residential electrical services will take all of the stress out of powering your home.